ipython/ipyparallel/docs/configuration-setup.rst

 Managing Configuration files
 ----------------------------

-By default dask-jobqueue places a file at ``~/.config/dask/jobqueue.yaml`` with a commented out version of many different job schedulers.
+By default when dask-jobqueue is first imported it places a file at ``~/.config/dask/jobqueue.yaml`` with a commented out version of many different job schedulers.
 You may want to do a few things to clean this up:

 1. Remove all of the commented out portions that don't apply to you.
 For example if you use only PBS, then consider removing the entries under SGE,